amitabhanand21/Bank-Churn-Prediction/README.md

-Had to use random over sampler since target variable was highly non-homogeneous.
+Used random over sampler since target variable was highly non-homogeneous.